MeghaScaria/Interview-Simulator/README.md

 ---

 ### 🧑‍💻 Author
-Built with ❤️ using Python and Gemini 1.5 Flash.
+Built using Python and Gemini 1.5 Flash.